Frezledz/frezledz/README.md

 </div>

-Hi, I’m @xxXFreezerXxx, New account of @bakabaka99. xX_Freezer_Xx is already used, so I added 2 x lol Some people already know but I have scratch, Youtube, Twitter and discord.
-I think you can find me if you search xX_Freezer_Xx on Google.
+Hi, I’m xxXfreezerXxx.
+My actual name is xX_Freezer_Xx but the name was already used!
+I'm active on [scratch](https://scratch.mit.edu/users/xX_Freezer_Xx), [Youtube](https://www.youtube.com/c/xXFreezerXx512), [twitter](https://twitter.com/xX_Freezer_Xx) and discord.
-I don't know how to use Github so much xd<br>Intros, games, arts and more!<br>スクラッチとかYoutubeとかにいるxX_Freezer_Xxです。きゅうです。名前使えなったのでちょっと改造してあります()
+Intros, games, arts and more!
+きゅうです。
 <!---
 xxXFreezerXxx/xxXFreezerXxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.